Film critic Jack Garner dies at age 75

 ROCHESTER, N.Y.
-(WROC) – News 8 learned that Rochester film critic Jack Garner died on Sunday at age 75.
+(WROC) — Rochester film critic Jack Garner died on Sunday at age 75, as first reported by the Democrat and Chronicle.

 Jack Garner is a renowned film critic in Rochester.
 He started reviewing films for the Democrat and Chronicle in the 1970s.